What Is the Best Way to Stop Bullying?

 This is a track record for the child that follows them into more serious offenses later on.
 Children often don't think about how this will affect them, or how judges or the legal system review these records.

-As a parent, it is important to know that you have to:
+As a parent, to deal with bullying, you have to:

 - Become the expert on bullying.